-He has received awards including the 2006 Salzburg Music Förderpreisträger, the 2007 Prix Takefu, the 2009 Siemens Förderpreisträger, the 2011 International Rostrum of Composers (IRC), the 2015 Abbiati Award, the 2016 Les Grands Prix Internationaux du Disque from the Académie Charles Cros for his album Forse, the Simone and Cino Del Duca Foundation in 2018 and the SWR Orchesterpreis in 2021 during the 100th Donaueschinger Musiktage for his Oratorio The red death based on a novel by Edgar Allan Poe.
+He has received numerous awards including the 2006 Salzburg Music Förderpreisträger, the 2007 Prix Takefu, the 2009 Siemens Förderpreis, the 2011 International Rostrum of Composers UNESCO Picasso-Miro Medal, the 2015 Abbiati Award, Les Grands Prix Internationaux du Disque in 2016 for his album Forse, an award by the Simone and Cino Del Duca Foundation in 2018 and the SWR Orchesterpreis in 2021 during the 100th Donaueschinger Musiktage for his Oratorio The red death based on a novel by Edgar Allan Poe.

-He is also active in teaching and has taught composition at the Royaumont Foundation’s Voix Nouvelles program, the University of Iowa, Takefu (Tokyo), the International Young Composers Academy in Tchaikovsky City (Russia), Darmstädter Ferienkurse (Germany), and at numerous universities throughout Europe.
-In 2016 he was named Chevalier des Arts et des Lettres by the French Ministry of Culture.
-Filidei joined the I Teatri Foundation of Reggio Emilia (Italy) as music consultant in 2018.
+Filidei is also active in teaching and has taught composition at the Royaumont Foundation’s Voix Nouvelles program, the University of Iowa, Takefu (Tokyo), the International Academy in Tchaikovsky City (Russia), Darmstädter Ferienkurse (Germany), and at numerous institutions and universities throughout the world (Ircam, Cnsmdp, Esmuc, Musikene, The conservatory of Strasbourg and Moscow, the University of Berlin (UDK), the universities Hannover, Stuttgart, Graz, San Diego, Tokyo, Hong Kong amongst many others).